THE CAUSES OF DRY EYE

 Avoid exposing your eyes to air coming from fans, car heaters, and hair dryers.

 Understanding how to take care of your eyes during the winter months is your first line of defense.
-If you find you are having extended blurred vision, difficulties wearing your contacts, issues driving at night, eye fatigue, mucus around your eyes and stinging and burning of the eyes you need to see a doctor.
-Additionally, our eye doctor suggests you see an optometry professional if your eyes are red, painful or irritated.
-Call us today to schedule an appointment to have your dry eyes evaluated at 703-687-4719.
+If you find you are having extended blurred vision, difficulties wearing your contacts, issues driving at night, eye fatigue, mucus around your eyes, and stinging and burning of the eyes you need to see a doctor.
+Additionally, our eye doctor suggests you see an optometry professional if your eyes are red, painful, or irritated.
+Call us today to schedule an appointment to have your dry eyes evaluated 703-687-4719.